berops/claudie/docs/getting-started/detailed-guide.md

     ```

     !!! warning "Changing the namespace"
-        By default, Claudie will deploy in the `claudie` namespace, and it will watch for `Input Manifest` and provider `Secrets` in this namespace.
-If you would like to add additional namespace to watch - overwrite `CLAUDIE_NAMESPACES` environment variable in `claudie-operator` deployment.
+        By default, Claudie will monitor all namespaces, and it will watch for `Input Manifest` and provider `Secrets` in the cluster.
+If you would like limit the namespaces to watch - overwrite `CLAUDIE_NAMESPACES` environment variable in `claudie-operator` deployment.
 Example:
         ```
         env:
           - name: CLAUDIE_NAMESPACES